 - Trained new Business Administrative Assistant.

 LIGO Laboratory Safety

-Report "Good Catches" to your supervisor or at the following URL: https://safety.ligo.caltech.edu/index.html.
-When we report a "Good Catch", we give ourselves the greatest opportunity to correct unsafe conditions, equipment or even risky work behavior before an incident occurs.
+Be mindful of opportunities to help prevent a colleague being injured or preventing damage to our sensitive equipment.
+Report "Good Catches" to your supervisor or at this URL .
+When we report a "Good Catch", we give ourselves the greatest opportunity to correct unsafe conditions, equipment or risky work behavior before an incident occurs

 LIGO Hanford Observatory (LHO) and Interferometer Operations